 - Even psychologists disagree: No burnout, that's depression! / No depression, that was a burnout!

 - Worries that one or the other diagnosis could have consequences for my professional future.

 - About 2 months time off from work.

 - Insights into my personality: My behavior, my sense of duty and the fact that I think a lot are normal for my personality type.

-- Dealing with small children: They are not yet so much shaped by society, comparable to untrained artificial intelligences, only that they are biological and still far more complex than our AIs of today.
+- Dealing with small children: They are not yet so much shaped by society, comparable to untrained artificial intelligences.
 They liked me as I was, as a human being, regardless of any technical talents.

-- An intelligent, experienced psychologist (74 years old) who taught me to work at my own pace, regardless of what was asked of me.
+- An experienced psychologist (74 years) who taught me to work at my own pace, regardless of what was asked of me.
 And that I should think bigger, for all humanity.